MeetxDev/mxd-teleport/readme.md

-This is a script to create Save name and location in database through command and then directly teleoprt using name next time
+This is a script to create Save name and location in database through command and then directly teleport using name next time

 Offers 4 Commands: